 Malkin and Crosby scored 37% (29 of 79) of the Penguins goals when they won, Kane and Toews combined for 18% (12 of 64).
 The Hawks won because they had great players, but also because they had incredible depth.
 Patrick Sharp scored ten goals, Bryan Bickell had an out-of-body experience scoring 9-8-17 and finishing 2nd on the team in points.

-I understand that Toews does other things to help his team win.
+I understand that Toews does other things to help his team win, but you can’t pay a player $10.5 million if he doesn’t produce big offensive numbers.

 If you look at the Hawks possession stats from 2013 you’ll see that Toews was very good, but his teammates were very solid as well.
 Here are the Hawks possession numbers at 5×5.